-Development Tip: If you think you have some room for improvement in written communication try reading more or writing a blog about something you are passionate about.
+Development Tip: If you think you have some room for improvement in written communication, try reading more (especially these great blogs) or writing a blog about something you are passionate about.
 Also volunteer to take on weekly or monthly progress reports on your project.
 The more you read and write the better you will become.
 If you need some help with verbal communication try volunteering to meet new people or join a social club.
 The more interactions you have with different types of people the better your verbal communication skills will become.

 3. Effective presentation skills: Analyzing the data is great but if you have desires to move up the ranks you will have to give a presentation more than a few times.
 Organizing the data, your thoughts and delivering a lasting presentation is what sets the greats apart from the average.
 If your presentation is not delivering the message, issue or concern that sparks an actionable change, you have missed your objective.

 Development Tip: If you need help overcoming stage fright or perfecting your skills, try organizing a learning event in a subject you know well.
 I have found that I’m much more confident presenting topics when I know a subject better than my audience.